wearscript/wearscript-android/doc/setup-client.rst

   * If you need a new version of the SDK get the ADT Bundle here http://developer.android.com/sdk/index.html
   * Open Android Studio, click on Configure->Project Defaults->Project Structure and under Project SDK click New...->Android SDK and select the "sdk" folder inside of the ADT Bundle
-  * If you have changed your SDK path you may need to remove wearscript/glass/local.properties (it retains the path to use for the project, it'll be reset to default on import)
+  * If you have changed your SDK path you may need to remove local.properties (it retains the path to use for the project, it'll be reset to default on import)

 Now we build/install the client

 * The gdk.jar is already included for you in the libraries folder.
-The steps we ran to get it are:  run the "android" command, under Android 4.0.3 (API 15) install Glass Developer Sneak Peek to get the extra library (see https://developers.google.com/glass/develop/gdk/quick-start) and then copy the gdk.jar into the glass/WearScript/libs folder.
+The steps we ran to get it are:  run the "android" command, under Android 4.0.3 (API 15) install Glass Developer Sneak Peek to get the extra library (see https://developers.google.com/glass/develop/gdk/quick-start) and then copy the gdk.jar into the WearScript/libs folder.
-* In the WearScript source go to glass/thirdparty and run the command "bash install.sh"
+* In the WearScript source go to thirdparty and run the command "bash install.sh"
 * Start Android Studio (Linux: bash android-studio/bin/studio.sh)
 * Click "Import Project" and select wearscript/glass  (NOTE: make sure you use the "wearscript/glass" directory, if you select "wearscript" it won't work)
 * Select "Import project from external model" and use Gradle